Search This Site

 Also included in the SD family are micro SD cards.
 These are very small memory chips that are used mostly in cell phones and PDA's.
 These are usually installed near the battery under the back cover, and are used to provide storage for music or photos.
 Micro SD cards need an adapter to be used in a PC.
 This adapter looks just like a regular SD card with a place to insert the micro SD card.

-Uses for SD flash memory cards include...
+Uses for SD flash cards include...

 • Cell Phones - When used in a cell phone they are normally used to store photos, music, and sometimes video.